The Region of Peel Official Plan is a long-term plan for managing Peel's growth and development.

 The Planning Act requires municipalities to update their official plans every 5 years.
 This requirement ensures that a municipality's official plan:

 - Corresponds with provincial plans.

 - Reflects what's also important to the Province.

 - Is consistent with policy statements issued under the Act.

 Regional Council adopted the new Region of Peel Official Plan (RPOP) on April 28, 2022.

 The Minister of Municipal Affairs and Housing issued a decision to approve the new RPOP with 44 modifications on November 4, 2022.
-A new version of the RPOP which incorporates these modifications is coming soon.
+The approved RPOP, as modified, can be found on the Download the Regional Official Plan page.
 Download the Notice of Decision.

 The new Official Plan has replaced the Region of Peel Official Plan originally adopted in 1996.